 You may have heard of the “fight or flight” response.
 The sensation you know as anxiety is your body revving up to protect you from a threatening situation.
 Yes, it’s uncomfortable, but so is touching a hot stove.
 It’s there for a reason.
 It’s how most people cope with anxiety that is problematic.

 Anytime we feel out of control, we experience anxiety.
 This is particularly true when we’re emotionally invested in the outcome.
 For example, if you’re going on a job interview, you would likely feel anxious about making a good impression.
 If you start getting severe headaches, you would likely feel anxious until you got answers from your doctor.
 If you’re going on a first date, you would likely feel anxious until you got past the awkward introductions.

-Through my years of practice, I have found anxiety is the result of three fears: harm to self or a loved one; rejection; and failure.
+Through my years of practice, I have found anxiety is the result of three fears: harm to self or loved ones, rejection or failure.
 Most people worry because they mistakenly believe it gives them some measure of control.
-By anticipating the worst, they are more likely to avoid it and less likely to be disappointed.
+By anticipating the worst, they reason, they’re more likely to avoid it and less likely to be disappointed.
 But if you lay in bed worrying all night what are you accomplishing?
 You’re not doing anything to fix the problem.

 In order to avoid whatever you’re anxious about, you have to identify what’s in your control.
 Consider my analogy of a hand on a hot stove.
 If your brain doesn’t tell you which part of your body is hurting, you wouldn’t know to pull your hand away!
 Ask yourself, “Exactly what am I afraid of?”
 “I’ll lose my job and become homeless.”
 “I’ll say something awkward and no one will like me.”
 “I’ll be a bad mom and my child will be taken away from me.”
 Just remember: feelings are not facts – no matter how scary or uncomfortable.